wanshangfeng/DevTag/README.md

 ```

-## Rule Sourse
+## Rules Introduction
-The rules are from [ARE](https://www.usenix.org/conference/usenixsecurity18/presentation/feng),ZTAG,NMAP.
+The rules are from [ARE](https://www.usenix.org/conference/usenixsecurity18/presentation/feng), ZTAG and NMAP.
+One rule contains a filterword and a tag.
+The filterword is like a filter.
+As long as the banner matches the filterword, it will return the tag.

 ## Usage